apilayer/currencylayer-API/README.md

-**Important:** The currencylayer project is now in a closed-beta phase and will launch towards the end of May 2015.
+**Important:** The currencylayer project is now in a closed-beta phase and will publicly launch towards the end of May 2015.
 Stay up to date by following **@apilayernet** on Twitter.

 # currencylayer JSON API